cabaji9/cxfJboss6.2RestEjb/war-cxf/readme.md

 It uses

-Apache cxf 2.6 other versions are not working due to classpath errors.
+Apache cxf 3.1.2
-And to use json - jackson-jaxb
+And to use json - jackson-jaxb 2.9.3
+Swagger 1.5.4 for rest documentation.
+Bean validation 1.1 to validate the beans on the rest.